Thermalization in asymmetric harmonic chains: Acknowledgment

 \section{Acknowledgment}

-We acknowledge support by the NSFC (Grants No. 12005156, No. 11975190, No. 11975189, No. 12047501, No. 12064037, No. 11665019, No. 11964031, and No. 11764035), and by the Natural Science Foundation of Gansu Province (Grants No. 20JR5RA494, and No. 21JR1RE289), and by the Innovation Fund for Colleges and Universities from Department of Education of Gansu Province (Grant No. 2020B-169), and by the Project of Fu-Xi Scientific Research Innovation Team, Tianshui Normal University (Grant No. FXD2020-02), and by the Education Project of Open Competition for the Best Candidates from Department of Education of Gansu Province, China (Grant No. 2021jyjbgs-06).
+This research was funded by the National Natural Science Foundation of China (Grants No. 12465010, No. 12247106, No. 12005156, No. 11975190, and No. 12247101).
+W. Fu was also supported by the Youth Talent (Team) Project of Gansu Province (No. 2024QNTD54), the Gansu Province Long-yuan Youth Talent Project, the Fei-tian Scholars Project of Gansu Province, the Leading Talent Project of Tianshui City, the Innovation Fund from the Department of Education of Gansu Province (Grant No.~2023A-106), and the Open Project Program of the Key Laboratory of Atomic and Molecular Physics $\&$ Functional Material of Gansu Province (Grant No. 6016-202404).